 What is a medical alert system?

-According to the Centers for Disease Control and Prevention (CDC), one in four older people (aged 65 and above) experiences a fall each year, highlighting the significance of these systems.
 Additionally, a single fall increases the risk of subsequent falls by a factor of two.
-In 2018, nearly 3 million older individuals sought emergency room treatment for fall-related injuries, with over 950,000 requiring hospitalization [5].
+In 2023, nearly 3 million seniors went to the emergency room for fall-related injuries, with over 950,000 requiring hospitalization [5].
 Medical alert systems for the elderly serve as a crucial lifeline during falls or other emergencies, potentially reducing the severity of injuries and their associated consequences.

 How do medical alert systems work?